daos-stack/daos/docs/user/container.md

 with higher level of data protection may not.
 This incurs extra complexity that not all I/O middleware necessarily wants to deal with.

-To lower the bar of adoption while still keeping the flexibility, two properties have been introduced:
+To lower the bar of adoption while still keeping the flexibility, two container properties have been introduced:

 - the redundancy factor (rf) that describes the number of concurrent engine exclusions that objects in the container are protected against.
 The rf value